BethJSmith/SIT313-Project-1/README.md

 ## App description

+Title: Fruit Basket

-A simple memory game app designed for iOS devices.
+A simple memory game app designed for iOS devices that follows a fruity theme.

 The player is presented with a grid of hidden tiles.
 The player touches two of the tiles to reveal the image hidden underneath.
 If the pair is a match the tiles stay revealed, otherwise they are hidden and the player chooses again.
 The aim is to reveal all the tiles to win the game.

-Each attempt will be timed and a leaderboard will show the fastest times.
+Each attempt will be timed and a high scores table will show the fastest times.

 ## iOS capabilities implemented